mkstp/negotiations-semantic-analyzer/README.md

 # JSON Output Format and Description of Parameters

-Given a fathom transcript, parameterizer.py generates a json file with formatted objects:
+Given a fathom transcript, the [parameterizer module](/src/parameterizer.py) generates a json file with formatted objects:

 ```
 "id": 35,